* This is the Professional Version. *

 Late congenital syphilis typically manifests after 2 yr of life and causes gummatous ulcers that tend to involve the nose, septum, and hard palate and periosteal lesions that result in saber shins and bossing of the frontal and parietal bones.
 Neurosyphilis is usually asymptomatic, but juvenile paresis and tabes may develop.
 Optic atrophy, sometimes leading to blindness, may occur.
 Interstitial keratitis, the most common eye lesion, frequently recurs, often resulting in corneal scarring.
 Sensorineural deafness, which is often progressive, may appear at any age.
 Hutchinson incisors, mulberry molars, perioral fissures (rhagades), and maldevelopment of the maxilla resulting in “bulldog” facies are characteristic, if infrequent, sequelae.

-Diagnosis is by clinical history, distinctive physical signs, and positive serologic tests (see also Diagnostic tests for syphilis).
-The Hutchinson triad of interstitial keratitis, Hutchinson incisors, and 8th cranial nerve deafness are diagnostic.
+Diagnosis of late congenital syphilis is by clinical history, distinctive physical signs, and positive serologic tests (see also Diagnostic tests for syphilis).
+The Hutchinson triad of interstitial keratitis, Hutchinson incisors, and 8th cranial nerve deafness is diagnostic.
 Sometimes the standard nontreponemal serologic tests for syphilis are negative, but the fluorescent treponemal antibody absorption test (FTA-ABS) is positive.
 The diagnosis should be considered in cases of unexplained deafness, progressive intellectual deterioration, or keratitis.

 All seropositive infants and those whose mothers were seropositive should have VDRL or RPR titers every 2 to 3 mo until the test is nonreactive or the titer has decreased 4-fold.
 In uninfected and successfully treated infants, nontreponemal antibody titers are usually nonreactive by 6 mo.
 Passively acquired treponemal antibodies may be present for longer, perhaps 15 mo.
 It is important to remember to use the same specific nontreponemal test to monitor titers in mothers, neonates, infants, and young children over time.